vinyldns/vinyldns/modules/docs/src/main/tut/portal/manage-access.md

 ---
 ## Manage Access to Zones and Records <a id="access"></a>
 ### Full Access
 Members of a zone admin group have *full* access to all records and permissions in the zone.
 Each zone is limited to one admin group.
 Typically, this should be a limited set of users.
 If you wish to add other users to a group you can do so in the [Groups](manage-membership) section of the portal.

 ### Limited Access
-If you wish to limit user abilities within a zone you can create ACL rules in the Zone.
+If you don't want a user to have full access to a zone you can use ACL rules, instead of adding them to the zone admin group, to given them more granular access.
 1. Go to the desired zone
 1. Select the Manage Zone tab
 1. Select the Create ACL rule button